sap-linuxlab/community.sles-for-sap/roles/hana_backup/README.md

 configuring HANA System Replication.
 As HANA clusters rely on HANA System Replication, a backup must be conducted prior to clustering.
 In addition, HANA log backups will not occur until a full backup has been taken.
-Failure to create a backup will eventually lead to the log volume filling causing the database to fail.
+Failure to create a backup will eventually lead to the log volume filling up and causing the database to fail.

 The role queries the database to retrieve a list of databases within the instance.
-Ansible creates a file containing the required SQL commands to backup all discovered databases.
+The role checks if the HANA database has been previously been backed up.
+If a backup has previously occurred, and the backup files are still in their written location, the role will not conduct another backup.

 By default, a file-based full backup for each database will be created in its default location.
 Each database will have the name 'ANSIBLE_INITIAL_BACKUP'.
 The backup name can be set to a custom value.
 At this time, there is no plan to add support for backing up to a custom path.

+This role communicates with the HANA database by writing SQL commands to files.
+These files are then read by the HANA client `hdbsql`.
+The output of queries are also written to disk.
+A files are removed even if tasks in the role fail.

-This role is intended to perform the initial backup of HANA.
+This role is intended to perform the initial backup of HANA only!
 Using this role as a backup solution is not recommended as is unsupported.

 ## Variables